UofT-DSI/deep_learning/README.md

 3. Utilize advanced techniques such as sequence-to-sequence models and attention mechanisms.
 4. Evaluate and address challenges in model training, imbalanced classification, and metric learning.
 5. Use Keras and TensorFlow to emphasize reproducible research.
-6. Explain ethical implications of deep learning models effectively to diverse audiences.
+6. Explain the ethical implications of deep learning models effectively to diverse audiences.

 ## Logistics